Tamara Belt, Landscape Committee Chair

-Sareena Jerath is a certified master gardener and landscape designer.
-She served on the board of ROMP (Renovations of Macomb Park) and helped to restore a neighborhood playground.
+Sareena Jerath is a certified master gardener and landscape designer, and is the owner of Tiger Lily Landscapes LLC.
+She is a former member of the Board and Landscape Committee, and performed extensive design work for the Conservancy.
 As a volunteer for The Cultural Landscape Foundation, Sareena worked to identify at-risk historical landscapes for TCLF’s 2006 Landslide Program.
-Sareena was previously a health lawyer with Epstein, Becker and Green in Washington.
-She holds a graduate degree in Biology, and worked as a researcher in oncology clinical trials and as an analyst with the Institutional Review Board of Massachusetts General Hospital.
 Sareena has lived in Cleveland Park since 2005.
 She and her family relish having the Tregaron Estate as their virtual backyard.

 Jennifer Packard, Photographer

 Jennifer Packard is a professional photographer who has a passion for nature photography.
 Inspired by her father’s service in the Navy in World War II, she served in the Navy Reserves for 10 years as a public affairs officer, documenting activities of the Navy around the globe.
 She now works as a freelance photographer in Washington, DC.
 Her work has been featured in many publications, including USA Today, NBC News, ABC Newspapers, Self.com, Navy Times, and Seabee Magazine.

 Jennifer’s interest in nature photography began at a very young age, growing up in rural western New York State.
 By capturing the beauty of Tregaron, she hopes to inspire others to preserve the natural world and the open green spaces in our community.